atriumlts/subpixel/README.md

 [3] [A guide to convolution arithmetic for deep learning](https://arxiv.org/abs/1603.07285).
 By Dumoulin and Visin.

 ## Further reading
 Alex J. Champandard made a really interesting analysis of this topic in this [thread](https://twitter.com/alexjc/status/782499923753304064).
+For discussions between phase shift and straight up `resize` please see the companion [notebook](https://github.com/Tetrachrome/subpixel/blob/master/ponynet.ipynb) and this [thread](https://twitter.com/soumithchintala/status/782603117300965378).